#Ashtags: When posting Ash Wednesday photos, use your head

 Stanz told Catholic News Service in a Feb.
 22 email that her column “To ashtag or not to ashtag” was one of the most popular ones she has written, and it generated a lot of dialogue on social media and with people who got in touch with her to share their story.

-A number of Catholic groups, and even the U.S. Conference of Catholic Bishops, has urged people to post their Ash Wednesday photos online.
+A number of Catholic groups has urged people to post their Ash Wednesday photos online.
+The U.S. Conference of Catholic Bishops had been doing this until two years ago.

 A leader at Life Teen, a ministry to Catholic teenagers, which also has highlighted the #ashtag trend, said receiving ashes and posting pictures of them is a way to recognize and share our need for God.